daattali/beautiful-jekyll/policies.md

 Note: to complicate things slightly, we actually find it useful to also have C- and D grades available when grading your work.
 Thus, the conversion from letter grades to numbers actually happens through the undergrad scheme, which is the first table at the [same calendar link](http://www.calendar.ubc.ca/vancouver/?tree=3,42,96,0).
 However, we did not want to paste that table here and cause confusion, as it's really the table above, for Master's students, that matters for you.
 In particular, because of the issues around failing and C/C+ grades described below.

-#### Re-grading

-If you have a question about the way your work was graded, please contact the TA who graded it for an explanation.
-If you would like to contest your grade, you should notify the instructor.
-In these cases, the instructor will re-grade the entire piece of work, not only the parts in question.
-Please keep in mind that your grade may go up or down as a result of re-grading, and that instructors often grade more critically than TAs.
-We expect these re-grade requests to happen rarely, e.g. 0-2 times per student over the year.

-Furthermore, all requests for explanations and regrades must be submitted _within one week of having the grade returned to you_.
-After this one-week window, we may deny your request for re-evaluation.

 #### Letter grades

 At the end of a course, you can convert your numerical grade back into a letter grade using the table above.